THE SILVER CASE: What Is Uehara Kamui?

 Authorial intent is not a major consideration for me.
 However, most notable for this analysis is that Sidetracked shows Suda and Ooka are, to some degree, conscious of Ainu cosmology.
 They understand kamuy as ubiquitous spiritual beings inhabiting animals, people, and objects and know about kamuy sending-away rituals.
 The creators’ awareness supports my reading of Uehara Kamui as a divine being temporarily wearing different human bodies in the same way a kamuy may reside in a hayokpe.

 Sidetracked also offers a reading of Kamui as an oni.
-This offers rich possibilities of interpretation and, with reference to the right myths and legends, could result in a broadly more consistent picture across all the video games discussed here.
+This suggests rich possibilities of interpretation and, with reference to the right myths and legends, could result in a broadly more consistent picture across all the video games discussed here.
 Reconsider Emir’s third eye, for instance, a feature he shares with some depictions of oni.